Otto D. Tolischus: News services

 George T. Hargreaves, vice-president and general business manager for International News Service and Otto D. Tolischus (with a cane) in London, 1931.

 In 1923 Tolischus returned to Europe and visited his native Memel Territory.
-Same year Tolischus returned to the US where he was hired by the International News Service (INS).
-Tolischus acted as an assistant to the famous INS Berlin correspondent Karl H. von Wiegand.
+The same year, he returned to the US where he was hired by the International News Service (INS).
+Here he acted as an assistant to the famous INS Berlin correspondent Karl H. von Wiegand.
 Tolischus and Karl H. von Wiegand sailed on the RMS Berengaria from the US to Germany in September 1923.

 In Berlin Tolischus joined wireless news service as a staff correspondent of Universal News Service (Universal Service) in Berlin, part of the W. R. Hearst's news and media empire.
-In June 1927 Tolischus moved to the International News Service (INS) as a chief correspondent in Berlin (eventually, both Hearst's outlets, Universal Service and INS, will merge into INS in 1937).
+In June 1927 he moved to the International News Service (INS) as a chief correspondent in Berlin (eventually, both Hearst's outlets, Universal Service and INS, will merge into INS in 1937).
 Around this time Tolischus' assistant in Berlin was H. R. Knickerbocker.
 By 1928 Tolischus was promoted to the Central European Director of INS.